 Oxygen can be used for many reasons, from boosting athletic performance, to scuba diving, to welding and more.
 While these pursuits may use oxygen, the oxygen used in these situations is different from the medical grade oxygen used by patients during oxygen therapy.
 Medical oxygen is highly regulated by the FDA to ensure that the medical grade oxygen patients receive is safe and pure, meeting the standards for medical use.
 This is important because gas that does not meet these standards, called adulterated or misbranded by the FDA, is dangerous to patients who need supplemental oxygen.
-Moreover, oxygen made for other uses—like in oxygen cans, oxygen bars or scuba tanks—is not intended for ongoing regular use and, in most cases, would be cost prohibitive to use this way.
 Medical grade oxygen is designed and regulated specifically to be used on a regular basis by patients demonstrating a medical need.

 Why Is an Oxygen Prescription Necessary for Medical Oxygen?

 Because medical grade oxygen is considered a drug by the FDA, an oxygen prescription is required to obtain medical oxygen for patient use.
-There are several reasons for this.
-First, requiring a prescription means that there are two safety measures in place—both the regulation of the medical oxygen itself, and the regulatory process of providing prescriptions—before any patient receives medical grade oxygen.
+This helps ensure that you get a clear analysis of your oxygen requirements from a qualified medical professional along with the right oxygen device for your needs.
 This helps to ensure that the oxygen you receive is safe and pure, and created only for medical use.
 Plus, an oxygen prescription ensures that you know exactly how much oxygen to use, and when to use it, so that you are using your medical oxygen correctly for your unique needs.
-This is important because your health depends on using oxygen therapy correctly, and using more oxygen than your body needs can be hazardous to your health.
-Moreover, oxygen supports combustion and can create a fire risk when used incorrectly.
 A prescription helps ensure that you use your medical oxygen only as directed.

 Getting an Oxygen Prescription and Medical Oxygen